pyueh-osi/Edgecmd-Docs/V1.1/Installation/Install EdgeCmd utility_1-1.md

     **Note:** The default installatation location is `/opt/OSIsoft/EdgeCmd`.

-2. After the check for prerequisites succeeds, you are prompted with the option to change the default port of the adapter, which is `5590`.
+2. After the check for prerequisites succeeds, accept the default port number `5590` or change the port number.

     If the Linux OS is up to date, the install will succeed and the EdgeCmd utility is running on your device.